 As described in a journal article by historian Maxim Simcovitch, Simmons put a plan in motion once he learned the film would be released on December 6, 1915 in Atlanta.
 Just 10 days before the film premiered, Simmons gathered a group and climbed Stone Mountain, outside Atlanta, to burn a large cross.
 He reportedly said, “There was good reason, as I have said, for making Thanksgiving Day (November 25, 1915) the occasion for burning the fiery cross.
 Something was going to happen in town (Atlanta) the next week (the premiere of The Birth of a Nation) that would give the new order a tremendous popular boost.”

 As planned, word spread about the burning cross.
 Simmons also took out a newspaper ad about the KKK‘s revival that ran right alongside an announcement about The Birth of a Nation premiere.

-On opening night, Wilson and fellow Klansmen dressed in white sheets and Confederate uniforms paraded down Peachtree Street with hooded horses, firing rifle salutes in front of the theater.
-The effect was powerful and screenings in more cities echoed the display, including movie ushers dawning white sheets.
+On opening night, Simmons and fellow Klansmen dressed in white sheets and Confederate uniforms paraded down Peachtree Street with hooded horses, firing rifle salutes in front of the theater.
+The effect was powerful and screenings in more cities echoed the display, including movie ushers donning white sheets.
 Klansmen also handed out KKK literature before and after screenings.

-The NAACP unsuccessfully protested The Birth of a Nation but the film’s popularity was too strong.
-With black troops from WWI returning from France and the migration of black people to the North, there were new racial tensions in northern cities, like Chicago, Boston and Philadelphia.
+The NAACP protested The Birth of a Nation but the film’s popularity was too strong.
+With Black troops from WWI returning from France and the migration of Black people to the North, there were new racial tensions in northern cities, like Chicago, Boston and Philadelphia.
 “There was no will in the North to enforce equality,” McEwan says.
 “It half-heartedly condemned racism.”